How to style oversized t-shirts – these seven outfit formulas will help you perfectly elevate your favourite tees

 When it comes to how to style a blazer with an oversized t-shirt, the sharp cut, structured shoulders, and longline length of a classic blazer will make even the baggiest of oversized t-shirts feel smarter.
 To avoid overwhelming your frame, it’s best to keep your blazer true to size, as long as there’s enough room for your t-shirt to sit comfortably beneath it without ruching the sleeves or adding unwanted volume at the shoulders.

 Robing (wearing your blazer over your shoulders like a cape instead of putting your arms through the sleeves) is a chic way to style a blazer if you find your t-shirt is too oversized for straightforward layering.
-When opting for a colourful or patterned blazer, choose a t-shirt in the same hue, or, keep it simple and chic with black or white version beneath to effortlessly channel the rich mom trend.
+When choosing the colour of your blazer, copy the same hue of your tee, or keep it simple with neutral tones like black, white, or navy.

-2. How to style oversized t-shirts with boots
+2. How to style oversized t-shirts with heels

-The category of boots is pretty broad, with a vast number of designs coming under the same fashion umbrella.
-Your boots could be a directional stompy pair of Doc Martens, an elegant knee-high iteration with a pointed toe and a block heel, or even a pair of cowboy boots to channel the shoe trends 2023.
+The category of heels is pretty broad, with a vast number of designs coming under the same umbrella; however, we'd recommend a pair of heeled mules or wedge clogs to channel the shoe trends of 2025.

 3. How to style over-sized t-shirts with shorts

-That's not to say form-fitting shorts are a necessary requirement.
-There's plenty of potential for tailored, utility, and longline city shorts too.
-To keep the balance, choose a style with a nipped-in waist, or colour block with a darker shade on either your top or bottom half.
+To keep the balance, choose a style with a nipped-in waist, half-tuck your tee, or for colour block with a darker shade on either your top or bottom half.

 4. How to style oversized t-shirts with jeans